 Examples of MEAN stack websites: YAHOO!, YouTube, Netflix, Reddit, etc.

-But due to the wide adoption of the MEAN stack, LAMP loses its popularity since it is not as efficient as MEAN, these are the cons.
+The LAMP stack also has disadvantages for web development.
+Due to the wide adoption of the MEAN stack, LAMP loses its popularity since it is not as efficient as MEAN, these are the cons.

 MEAN Stack Vs. LAMP Stack